 Academic credit is granted through academic departments and graduate groups.
 The ICC advising staff can assist you in identifying internship opportunities and provide information about academic credit.
 Check with your academic department regarding their policies.
-The 92/192 form
+The 92/192 form is typically used.
+Not all departments use this basic form.
+Some use a department-specific form; check with your academic advisor for more information.
+Be sure to get the CRN # from the department.

 The guidelines below were approved by the UC Davis Academic Senate to be used by faculty determining whether academic credit should be granted in connection with an internship.
 It is expected that individual departments will adopt complementary guidelines that specify the conditions under which academic credit is appropriate (see 3C below).